-Any notice of motion received that refers to a matter ordinarily dealt with by a committee of the local authority must be referred to that committee by the chief executive.
+Any notice of motion received that refers to a matter ordinarily dealt with by a subcommittee of the local authorityCommittee must be referred to that subcommittee by the chief executiveChairperson.

-Where notices are referred the proposer of the intended motion, if not a member of that committee, must have the right to move that motion and have the right of reply, as if a committee member.
+Where notices are referred the proposer of the intended motion, if not a member of that sub committee, must have the right to move that motion and have the right of reply, as if a sub committee member.